Illumina/manta/docs/userGuide/README.md

 * The `--generateEvidenceBam` option can be used to generate bam files of evidence reads for SVs listed in the candidate vcf file.
   (More details in the section "Generating evidence bams" below)
-* The `--default-stats-file` option can be used to provide a file containing read group statistics for Manta to fall back on when stats estimation fails due to insufficient high-confidence read pairs.

 ### Extended use cases